joshimaharshi18/energy-grid-optimization/README.md

 ## How to Run
 *Note: The core simulation scripts are currently being refined in a private local branch.
 Documentation and mathematical formulations will be updated periodically.*

+The synthetic 24-hour time-series data used for this simulation—including Time-of-Use grid charges is uploaded